13 Stunning Photo Spots in Regensburg, Germany for Instagram

 7. Regensburg Old Town

-Regensburg’s Old Town is basically one giant photo backdrop.
-Narrow cobblestone streets wind past buildings in every shade of pastel, with quirky doorways, clock towers, and little alleyways begging to be photographed.
+Regensburg’s Old Town is basically one giant photo op.
+Narrow cobblestone streets wind past old buildings, with quirky doorways, clock towers, and little alleyways that you just have to photograph.
 It’s easily one of the best photo spots in Regensburg simply because it never stops being cute.

 If you’re hoping for empty streets, head out first thing in the morning.
 But honestly, it’s just as charming with the hustle and bustle of the day.
-Some of my favorite shots have locals bundled up walking through, giving it that lively, authentic feel.
+Some of my favorite shots have locals bundled up walking through, giving it a lively feel.

 When to Visit: Early for empty streets, but it’s lovely anytime.